 From a young age, John Paul Getty III was something of an embarrassment for the family.
 Raised in Rome while his father worked for the Italian division of the company, Getty III was kicked out of a number of English boarding schools, once for painting the hallway of his school in a stunt inspired by news reports of the Manson Family.

-It was during this period that Getty III was snatched by the ‘Ndrangheta.
+It was during this period that John Paul Getty III was snatched by the ‘Ndrangheta.

-Just two days after his disappearance, his mother received an anonymous call demanding $17 million in exchange for his safe return.
+Just two days after John Paul Getty III’s disappearance, his mother received an anonymous call demanding $17 million in exchange for his safe return.

 When his mother protested that she did not have that kind of money as she had been divorced from J. Paul Getty Jr. for over nine years, the kidnappers reportedly said, “Get it from London.”
 This was a reference to her ex-husband and ex-father-in-law who lived there.